CORS Filter

 Security

-request header is supplied by the browser and the server has no direct
+request header is set by the browser and the server has no direct

 means to verify it.